maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 <br>

 <h2 id="app">Approach</h2>
 Robotics RL is often modeled as `partially observable MDP` as it is common for states to be unobservable or partially observable.
-Successful algorithms especially model-based methods, therefore, need to be `robust to a significant scale of uncertainty` in the model. we discuss three main issues, from our perspective, limiting the application of RL for real-world robotics problems. <br>
+Successful algorithms especially model-based methods, therefore, need to be `robust to a significant scale of uncertainty` in the model. we discuss three main issues, from our perspective, limiting the application of RL for real-world robotics problems. <br><br>

-💡 [sample inefficiency]
+💡 [sample inefficiency] <br><br>
+There are multiple causes for the problem.
+1. many algorithms try to learn to perform a task from `scratch`, therefore, they would need a lot of data to learn.
+2. algorithms are still `not good enough at exploiting` useful information from current data.
+3. data collection in robotics is often very `time-consuming`.

+evolution algorithms[^1] are the least sample-efficient as they do not use gradient for optimixation, but they might have comparable performance.
+Policy gradient methods is next in terms of sample-efficiency, followed by methods that uses replay buffer to estimate Q-values.
+Model-based algorithms are taking the lead in terms of data efficiency as they try to derive a model of the environment and use that model for training the policy instead of data from real interactions.
+Guided Policy Search[^2] is very data-efficient as it used trajectory optimixation to direct policy learning and avoid poor local optima.
+The current winner is model-based "shallow" algorithm[^3].

-💡 [exploration and exploitation]
+💡 [exploration and exploitation] <br><br>

-💡 [generalization and reproducibility]
+💡 [generalization and reproducibility] <br><br>
 <br>

 <h2 id="res">Results and Discussion</h2>
 The strongest motivation for future developments is how to efficiently take deep RL algorithms to the real world.
 From our perspective, agents/robots must learn `much faster and more efficiently`. <br>
 `Model-based learning` has the biggest advantage of being sample-efficient and there existed interesting research in this direction to predict the future. <br>
 There is still a `big gap between RL algorithms and humans` in terms of sample efficiency.
 We do not learn from scratch, and we can reuse our past knowledge to learn a new skill much more efficiently.
 Model-based learning approach can also help in this situation, thanks to its more potential transferability and generality.
 A different approach rather than approximating the dynamics is to use `multi-task learning` to reuse skills.
 The interesting thing in this work was learning on various tasks had better performance compared to learning in a single-task setting. <br>
-Transfer learning[^1] tries to use experience from one set of tasks for faster learning and better performance on a new task.
+Transfer learning[^4] tries to use experience from one set of tasks for faster learning and better performance on a new task.
 Transfer learning from tasks trained on simulators is particularly tempting as relatively cheap resources are needed.
 Another study performed `parallel learning` between simulated and real robots by introducing `additional alignment rewards` that encourage both agents in two domains to have similar distributions over visited states. <br>
 `Inverse RL` is also promising, which can solve the nightmare of designing reasonable reward functions.
 <br>